 When it comes to organizing campaigns, labor unions have competent legal representation, and they will be quick to assert their rights, as well as the rights of the workers they seek to represent, when those rights are jeopardized or violated.
 Employees can become emotional when their livelihood appears to be in jeopardy, just as employers can overreact to the perceived provocation of a union organizing campaign.
 Unions, particularly local organizing committees, will benefit from legal counsel to avoid breaking the law or causing harm to the employment relationship.

-Employers who have employees who are represented a union frequently hire a labor law attorney to help with collective bargaining, and many unions also bring an attorney to the table.
+Employers who have employees who are represented by a union frequently hire a labor law attorney to help with collective bargaining, and many unions also bring an attorney to the table.
 Even if the relationship between the union and management is friendly, which is usually the case, this is a prudent step to take because, regardless of the parties’ good intentions, collective bargaining agreements must adhere to the law.
 A poorly written contract benefits neither party.

-Labor law attorneys will be called upon the parties to a collective bargaining agreement to participate in formal dispute resolution processes, usually arbitration.
+Labor law attorneys will be called upon by the parties to a collective bargaining agreement to participate in formal dispute resolution processes, usually arbitration.
 While the arbitrator in such cases is usually a labor lawyer, the presence of lawyers on both sides of the table is justified in order to ensure that each side’s rights and prerogatives are protected.

 In private practice, a labor attorney will typically represent either employers or employees, though some will successfully represent both.
 Wage and hour complaints, unlawful discharge cases, harassment charges, and disability claims are the most common cases they deal with on both sides of the table.